Compare · honest rows only

 | Comparison granularity | Binary outcome per pair (win, loss, draw). | Graded preference scale per criterion (typically Saaty's 1–9 scale). |

-| Underlying math | UCB1 pair selection + Elo rating updates. | Eigenvector computation on a pairwise preference matrix per criterion, then weighted aggregation. |
+| Underlying math | UCB1 pair selection + Elo rating updates. | Eigenvector computation on a pairwise matrix per criterion, then weighted aggregation. |

-| Pair selection strategy | UCB — the system picks the next pair adaptively. | Exhaustive — reviewers compare all pairs (or all in a hierarchy node). |
+| Pair selection | UCB — the system picks the next pair adaptively. | Exhaustive — reviewers compare all pairs in a hierarchy node. |

-| Number of comparisons required | Sub-quadratic: usually 5x-15x the number of entities. | Quadratic per criterion: n(n-1)/2 comparisons per criterion node. |
+| Comparisons required | Sub-quadratic in practice, thanks to adaptive selection. | Quadratic per criterion: n(n-1)/2 comparisons per criterion node. |

-| Audience | Engineers and researchers running comparison studies (eval, RLHF, A/B). | Decision-makers and analysts running structured group-decision exercises. |
+| Audience | Engineers & researchers running comparison studies (eval, RLHF, A/B). | Decision-makers & analysts running structured group-decision exercises. |

 | Consistency check | None built in — we do not run an inconsistency metric. | Saaty's Consistency Ratio is standard. |